Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

        ...
     }

+.. _partition_uuids:

 Partition UUIDs
 ^^^^^^^^^^^^^^^
-As said earlier, each partition may have parent and child UUIDs.
+As mentioned earlier, each partition may have parent and child UUIDs.
 These UUIDs are defined by ``interfaces`` node and ``interface_uuid`` property::

   /dts-v1/;